spore-spore/Mr.-PC/README.md

 **music_gen**: uses a model trained with the new_train script to create MIDI files of soloing over a given chord progression.

 **vocab_gen_new**: creates a set of vocabulary files from a given data set

+**schord_decoder**: An auxiliary script that translates chord symbols into string notation